 Heroin is an opioid drug that stems from morphine.
 It goes by many names and continues to be abused by thousands of people every single year.
-Heroin can be highly addictive and can cause several symptoms and effects on the body and mind.
-If left untreated, heroin addiction can mean permanent damage to the body/mind or even death in some cases.
-This is why reaching out for heroin detox treatment is vital to recovering sooner than later.
+Heroin can be highly addictive and can cause many serious effects on the body and mind.
+If left untreated, heroin addiction can lead to permanent damage to the body and mind.
+In some cases, addiction can even lead to death.
+This is why reaching out for heroin detox is vital to recovering sooner than later.

 Heroin is abused in several different ways and usually involves injecting, sniffing, smoking, or snorting.
 In some cases, people may mix heroin and other drugs like cocaine (also called speedball).
 Heroin can be dangerous when used alone, so mixing it with other drugs only increases the chances of overdose and death.

-Heroin works by binding opioid receptors on cells throughout the body.
+This substance works by binding opioid receptors on cells throughout the body.
 More specifically, these cells are responsible for pain, pleasure, sleeping, breathing, and heart rate.
 Heroin creates a euphoric “high” for the user (a rush of pleasure).
-Because heroin manipulates these parts of the body, it can be easy to build a dependence on it.
-Your brain may be inclined to experience its effects again.
+Since heroin manipulates these parts of the body, it can be easy to build a dependence on it.
+The brain may be inclined to experience its effects again.

-Heroin is a highly addictive drug and can ruin a person’s life if taken for a long time.
-The withdrawal symptoms of heroin can be uncomfortable and are often compared to intense flu symptoms.
+Heroin is a highly addictive substance and can ruin a person’s life after continuous use.
+Withdrawal can be uncomfortable and the effects are often compared to intense flu symptoms.
 These can appear within eight hours of last use.
-The severity of the symptoms depends on how long a person’s been using heroin, how frequently, how it was used (snorted, injected, etc.), and the dosage of use.
+The severity of the symptoms depends on how long a person’s been using the drug, how frequently it was used, and the dosage of use.

-These withdrawal symptoms can last up to 10 days in many cases (the 48-hour mark featuring the worst symptoms).
-Those who are recovering from heroin and have been using the drug for a long time may experience post-traumatic withdrawal symptoms (PAWs).
-These particular symptoms can last upwards of two years:
+These heroin withdrawal symptoms can last up to 10 days in many cases (the 48-hour mark featuring the worst symptoms).
+Those who are recovering from addiction and have been using the drug for a long time may experience post-acute withdrawal symptoms (PAWs).
+Some of the common symptoms of PAWs can last upwards of two years:

 Mixing heroin with other drugs can put intense stress on a person’s lungs and body in general.
 It’s crucial to look out for the signs of overdose.
 If you notice any of these signs or symptoms, dial 911 and get medical help immediately; time is of the essence:

-Heroin detox is the very first step of recovery for cases of heroin addiction.
-Detoxification is a process that helps alleviate some of the withdrawal symptoms associated with quitting drug use.
-It also helps rid the body of toxic substances (heroin in this case).
-Heroin detox is a necessary step in the process and opens the gate for personalized therapy treatment.
+Detox is the very first step of recovery for cases of heroin addiction.
+Detoxification is a process that helps alleviate some of the withdrawal symptoms associated with quitting substance use.
+It also helps rid the body of toxic substances.
+Detoxification is a necessary step in the process and opens the gate for personalized therapy and rehab.

-The next step after heroin detox is usually either residential or outpatient treatment.
+The next step after detoxification is usually either residential or outpatient treatment.
 Detox is usually just the first step and allows for more effective treatment through therapy, guidance, and medication assistance (in some cases).
-Centers like Intrepid Detox offer quality residential treatment to fulfill all your needs.
-Let’s take a look at what comes next after heroin detox:
+Facilities like Intrepid offer quality residential treatment to fulfill all your needs.
+Let’s take a look at what comes next after detox:

-Residential treatment (also known as inpatient treatment) usually offers the most complete and effective treatment for all cases of addiction after heroin detox.
-The recovering addict typically stays in a safe and supportive inpatient facility.
-With round-the-clock support and a drug-free zone, inpatient treatment offers the best chances of recovery.
-How long someone will stay in residential treatment depends on the severity of the addiction — it could be a week or a few months.
-Residential treatment is almost always recommended after detox because it offers the necessary support for those who are new to the process.
+How long a person stays in residential treatment depends on the severity of the addiction — it could be a week or a few months.
+Inpatient treatment is almost always recommended after detox because it offers the necessary support for those who are new to the recovery journey.

 Therapy is a crucial part of the treatment process and can be seen in almost all cases of addiction.
-It is one thing treating the physical symptoms of addiction but avoiding relapse down the line requires therapy and understanding.
-After heroin detox, different methods of therapy are used to ensure sobriety and relapse prevention for years to come.
+It is one thing treating the physical effects of addiction but avoiding relapse down the line requires therapy and understanding.
+After detoxification, different methods of therapy are used to ensure sobriety and relapse prevention for years to come.